Birdabo404/webdoo/README.md

 ## webdoo
-Restarting and Documenting my first dive in Web Development using The Odin Project.
+Documenting my first dive in web development using The Odin-Project.

 ## HTML Practice

-This project helps me improve my HTML skills and gain hands-on experience with creating web content.
+This project will help me improve my front end skills and gain hands-on experience with creating web content.

 ## 📸 Preview

 Here’s the preview image of my HTML projects: